 06/15/2020 India (International Christian Concern) – On June 12, 2020, an independent church in the state of Tamil Nadu, southern India, was set on fire on Friday night by unknown aggressors.
-The fire brought down the entire roof, affected the building structure, furniture, speaker boxes, and amplifier, causing damages estimated around US $2,700.
+The fire brought down the entire roof and affected the building structure, furniture, speaker boxes, and amplifier, causing damages estimated at around $2,700 USD.
 While the reason for the attack is not yet apparent, members of the church suspect radical Hindu nationalists, who have been egregious in that region in the last few years.

 Pastor Ramesh leads 100 members of the ‘Real Peace Church’ in Vaylur, Changalpattu district, for the last ten years.
 He explained this incident is part of persecution against Christians and their work in the district, as he also has been threatened to stop Christian practice in the region.

 “After I recovered from the shock,” Ramesh said, “I filed a formal complaint with the police, and the police promised that they carry on the investigation.”